 - Not sure if I like this UI.
 I prefer something more distinct.
 Currently, when you press the switch too long, and you release it, the light turns off.
 I rather have a full and distinct click and not this kind of Long-press = temporary mode.

 Batteries and charging:

 Here comes a little bummer, in my opinion.
 Olight uses a dedicated battery and charge system.
 That means 2 things.
 1: you can't charge the battery in a standard Lithium-Ion battery charger.
 2: you can't replace the Olight 21700 battery with a regular 21700 battery.

 The 21700 battery included is an Olight ORB-217C50, Lithium-Ion battery with 5000mAh.
 Which is a lot more juice than a regular 18650 battery but only slightly larger.
 21700 batteries were introduced around 2018 or so.
-This means they are relatively new.
-The maximum mAh for a 18650 battery is currently around 3600mAh.
-So the 21700 5000mAh battery is a significant increase in capacity.
+This means they are still relatively new.
+The maximum mAh for a 18650 cell is currently around 3600mAh.
+So the 21700's 5000mAh is a significant increase in capacity.

 Olight includes the MCC3 (magnetic charging cable), and the X PRO doesn't accept any older MCC's.
 Another flaw, in my opinion.
 I don't like to rely on one charging cable.
 What happens if I lose it?
 I can't charge the battery and can't use the flashlight.
 I can understand Olight that they want to decrease the likelihood of damaging their lights by using bad batteries or a bad charger.
 This also means that you can't use an adapter to use a 18650 battery.
-This is both a pro and a con.
+That can be both a pro and a con.

 I took all of my readings with a fully charged Olight ORB-217C50 battery.

 - I couldn't get a reading.
 Probably because of this type of switch.